-- by a qualified person, - in accordance with the installation instructions, - in compliance with the Plumbing Code of Australia (PCA) and Plumbing Standard AS/NZS 3500.4, - The solar storage tank is designed for either indoor or outdoor installation. - This water heater is intended to be permanently connected to the water mains and not connected by a hose-set.
+- by a qualified person, - in accordance with the installation instructions, - in compliance with the Plumbing Code of Australia (PCA) and the Plumbing Standard AS/NZS 3500.4, - The solar storage tank is designed for either indoor or outdoor installation. - This water heater is intended to be permanently connected to the water mains and not connected by a hose-set.
 A braided flexible hose or semi-flexible connector may be used for connection to the water heater, where permitted by AS/NZS 3500.4. - in compliance with the Australian / New Zealand Wiring Rules AS/NZS 3000, - An isolation switch must be installed at the switchboard in the electrical circuit to the water heater in accordance with the Wiring Rules, so the water heater can be switched off.
-Refer to "Connections - Electrical" on page 69. - The power supply wires are to be directly connected to the terminal block and earth tab connection, with no excess wire loops inside the front cover.
+Refer to "Connections - Electrical" on page 58. - The power supply wires are to be directly connected to the terminal block and earth tab connection, with no excess wire loops inside the front cover.
 The temperature rating of the power supply wires insulation must suit this application, or the wiring protected by insulating sleeving with an appropriate temperature rating if it can make contact with the internal storage cylinder.
-The temperature of the internal storage cylinder can reach 70°C to 75°C under normal operation. - in compliance with all local codes and regulatory authority requirements.
+The temperature of the internal storage cylinder can reach 70°C to 75°C under normal operation and up to 75°C to 80°C could be reached during solar over-temperature operation. - in compliance with all local codes and regulatory authority requirements.

-Installation and commissioning requirements and details for the installing plumber and licensed electrical worker are contained on pages 33 to 79.
+Installation and commissioning requirements and details for the installing plumber and licensed electrical worker are contained on pages 30 to 66.